robbtraister/fusion/documentation/api/feature-pack/components/consumer.md

 @Consumer
 class Weather extends Component {

   constructor() {
     super(props)
     this.state = { forecast: null }
   }

   componentDidMount () {
-    // Putting this code in `componentDidMount` ensures it only runs client-side, where the location API is available in the browser navigator.geolocation.getCurrentPosition((location) => {
+    navigator.geolocation.getCurrentPosition((location) => {
-      // Assuming we get the user's location successfully, we call getContent to fetch data from the DarkSky API const { fetched } = this.getContent({
+      // If we get the user's location, call getContent to fetch data from the DarkSky API const { fetched } = this.getContent({
-        // use the `dark-sky` content source, defined in the `/src/content/sources/` directory
+        // Specifying the `dark-sky` content source
         sourceName: 'dark-sky',
-        // Pass in the `lat` and `lng` arguments that will be used in the content source to query the API
+        // `key` object needs `lat` and `lng` arguments to query the DarkSky API
         key: { lat: location.coords.latitude, lng: location.coords.longitude },
-        // Pass in a GraphQL filter so we get only the data we need
+        // GraphQL filter so we get only the data we need
         filter: '{ daily { summary }}'
       })

-      // Use the `fetched` Promise object to get our response and set our forecast info in the component's state fetched.then(response => {
+      // Use the `fetched` Promise to get our response and set the forecast info in the component's state fetched.then(response => {
         this.setState({ forecast: response.daily.summary })
       })